scottmotion/scottmotion/README.md

 Fast-forward to today, and I've completed a breadth of web development courses at <a href="https://www.ccsf.edu/academics/ccsf-catalog/courses-by-department/computer-networking-and-information-technology">CCSF</a>.
 My main focus these days is building up my experience collaborating with teams.

-In my free time I enjoy tinkering and building things, as well as producing videos for YouTube.
+In my free time I enjoy tinkering and building things, and producing videos for YouTube.

 ## Skills